9 tips to help you plan the perfect surf trip to Costa Rica

 With a crew of close-knit friends who also love to surf, your surf trip to this lush Central American country will feel like the ultimate holiday.
 For the main reason that waking up early, hunting the coastline for waves and then tripping over each other to get the first set of the day is all the more fun when you have close friends to share the experience with.

-Not to mention the fact that pulling into the perfect barrel or riding across the face of a wave feels all the better when it’s done in front of your friends.
+Not to mention the fact that pulling into the perfect barrel or riding across the face of a wave at the surf beaches in Costa Rica feels all the better when it’s done in front of your friends.

 You might be surprised to learn that a surf trip to a tropical destination such as Costa Rica requires a little bit of planning.
 This involves taking care of all the primary things, such as ensuring your passport is valid, buying travel insurance, booking flights and arranging transport to and from the airport.

-It also involves making sure you pack the surf trip essentials though, which we’ve already talked about in another article.
-To sum it up here for you, things like a deck of cards, ding repair kit, spare fins/fin key/legrope all deserve a place in your boardbag.
+It also involves making sure you pack the surf trip essentials though.
+To sum it up here for you, things like a deck of cards, ding repair kit, spare fins/fin key/leg rope all deserve a place in your board bag.

 This way you won’t have to go far to find what you need if things go sideways.
-Oh… and if you can squeeze in a basic first aid kit, you’ll be all the better for it.
-Band-Aids make everything feel better after all.
+Oh and if you can squeeze in a basic first aid kit, you’ll be all the better for it.

 The surf guides that work at our surf camp in Costa Rica are like Rainman-level savants when it comes to finding surfable waves.
 But conducting a little research on the different breaks around our location is also a great idea.

-For one, checking out a few online mud-maps and gliding over various waves on Google earth will get you acquainted with the coastline.
+For one, checking out a few online mud-maps and gliding over various waves on Google earth will get you acquainted with the coastline and surf beaches in Costa Rica.
 Such is the benefit of having a bird’s eye view.
 You’ll soon know roughly where the best breaks are and what winds they work on.
 A bit of knowledge in this department never hurts.

 Another advantage of researching surf breaks near our camp is that it’ll get you super psyched to surf them.
 Like, to the point that your friends will be sick of hearing about how good they are by the time you land.
 Who knows?
 Your incessant chatter about the waves you’re going to surf, what conditions they work in and what you plan to do on said waves may just repel them to another peak… which means more rides for you.

-The beauty of booking a surf camp in Costa Rica with Rapture is that you can rock up with nothing and let us kit you out with everything you need.
+The beauty of booking a surf camp in Costa Rica with Rapture is that you can rock up with nothing and let us equip you with everything you need.
 From rashvests to legropes, surfboards and more.
 The fact we rent out equipment means you can travel light.

 This gives you flexibility on your surf trip and eliminates the hassle of traveling with a surfboard.
 Which we all know is pretty much the only downside of surfing.
-So if you want to avoid hectic airline fees and save yourself from having to carry a board, consider hiring one from Rapture.
+So, if you want to avoid huge airline fees and save yourself from having to carry a board, consider hiring one from your surf camp.

 We have a variety of surfboards to suit all skill levels and preferences.
 From longboards and retro shapes to playful twin fins and performance shortboards.
-Simply hit up any one of our helpful team members upon arrival and we’ll sort you out lickity split.
+Simply hit up any one of our helpful team members upon arrival and we’ll sort you out.

-Alternatively, if you’ve got a board that you love more than your own mother, we totally understand your need to bring it along.
+Alternatively, if you’ve got a board that you just can’t part ways with, we totally understand your need to bring it along.
 Our advice though is to make sure it’s a decent all-rounder.
 Given that the waves here can vary quite a bit, a ‘quiver killer’ as they’re affectionately known, won’t let you down.

 In addition to ensuring you shred in all conditions; an all-rounder will help you sidestep some of those pesky airline fees we mentioned previously.
 Since you won’t need to bring multiple boards to our surf camp in Costa Rica just to surf different breaks and wave types.